PaulDance/xr/notes/rust/minesweeper.md

  * I like that you generate surrounding positions instead of manually listing them.

+`char::from_digit` is available in order to simplify the conversion of an integer to a single character without manual byte handling or string intermediate storage which requires unnecessary additional allocation.

 It is possible to simplify the mine counting by generating surrounding positions using iterators instead of manually listing them.